ghiscoding/angular-validation/readme.md

 * `ip` alias of `ipv4`
 * `ipv4` Check for valid IP (IPv4)
 * `ipv6` Check for valid IP (IPv6)
 * `match:f` Match another input field(f), where (f) must be the exact ngModel attribute of input field to compare to.
-The error message will use the `friendly-name` if it was provided on first input, ex.: `<input friendly-name="Password".../>` will display :: Confirmation field does not match specified field "Password".
+The error message will use the `friendly-name` if it was provided on first input, ex.: `<input friendly-name="Password".../>` will display :: *Confirmation field does not match specified field "Password"*.
 * `match:f,t` Match another input field(f), same as (match:f) but also include (t) for alternate input name to be displayed in the error message (it still uses a generic error message, if you really wish to replace the full error message then you should use `match:n:alt` see [:alt](https://github.com/ghiscoding/angular-validation/wiki/Alternate-Text-on-Validators))
 * `match_input` alias of `match`.
 * `max:n` will auto-detect value type then use proper validator.